chandrikasingh/JFWConversion/README.md

 # JFWConversion
 Firmware Data conversion Using Android Framework

 Hex value conversion to Intel Line format with checksum calculation.
-Single byte or multiple bytes of hex data conversion to bin/dec/hex.
+Conversion demo of single byte or multiple bytes of hex data to bin/dec/hex.